1. Home

 Here are some examples of foods that contain unsaturated fats:

-To reduce the amount of saturated and trans fats in your diet, follow these tips:
+To reduce the amount of saturated fats in your diet, follow these tips:

 • Cook at home more often and use healthy fats in your recipes (canola oil, olive oil, soft margarine).

-• Avoid foods that contain saturated fats (lard, butter, palm oil, hard margarine, coconut oil).
+• Limit your consumption of foods that contain saturated fats (lard, butter, palm oil, hard margarine, coconut oil).

 • Choose lower-fat dairy products.